 Irregular periods.
 For women, your period has stopped or isn’t happening when it should.

 - Menopause.
-The FSH test can predict when women will naturally stop having their period, which usually happens after the age of 45.
+The FSH test can help diagnose when women will naturally stop having their period, which usually happens after the age of 45.

 - Low sperm count.
 This could also include symptoms like lower sex drive or muscle mass.

 - Early or late puberty.
 For kids who start puberty earlier or later than normal, the hormone test is one way to tell if there’s a bigger problem involving the hypothalamus (area of the brain that controls the pituitary gland), the pituitary itself, ovaries, testicles, or other parts of your body.

 - Pituitary or hypothalamus disorders.
 Problems here can affect how much FSH are made in your body.
 Other symptoms include fatigue, weight loss, and lower appetite.

 What the Test Involves